tldr-pages/tldr/pages/common/arduino.md

 `arduino --pref {{name}}={{value}}`

-- Build a sketch, put the build results in the build directory an reuse any previous build results in that directory:
+- Build a sketch, put the build results in the build directory, and reuse any previous build results in that directory:

 `arduino --pref build.path={{path/to/build_directory}} --verify {{path/to/file.ino}}`